marcoverpas/Italy-SFC-Model/README.md

   <img src="https://raw.githubusercontent.com/marcoverpas/figures/main/sankey_ita.png" alt="fig 3 ITA">
 </p>

-This diagram illustrates that each flow (and change in stock) originates from and leads to specific sources.
+This diagram illustrates that each flow (and change in stock) originates from somewhere and goes to somewhere.
 The related code is:

 ```R
 #Choose a year.
 Note: 1 = 1998, 26 = 2021